 Shelly Marshall has dedicated her life to working with young addicts and their families in recovery.
 As a Hazelden author, her books Day by Day: Daily Meditations for Recovering Addicts and Young Sober and Free: Experience, Strength, and Hope for Young Adults are recovery classics.
 Her subsequent works like thePocket Sponsor, and Sitting in Pictures, Vision Meditations for Addiction Recovery, are classic recovery at its best.Sober Coaching Your Teen, Workbook: Managing a drug crisis with your out-of-control Teen, is a workbook teaching parents how to stop enabling and give real support to their teen in recovery.
 Marshall's research has been published in five peer-reviewed, refereed professional/scholarly journals, making her world-recognized as an advocate and activist for clean and sober young people.
+In 1992, Shelly went to work in Russia and helped organize an Academy to train Addiction couselors.
+She also helped organize NA in Moscow which was recently featured in the Russian NA newsletter, Today Only.
 Her contributions have been, and continue to be, significant as a Hazelden author, as an international trainer and keynote speaker, a published researcher, and even as a small successful publisher.

 A Small Publishing House Began